Anthony-Furjanic/brewsandchews/README.md

 6. The user can also type in a food item within the food search bar.
 7. The user will have access to recipes that include the food item after they click the button, 'Get Recipe'.
 The recipes will appear one at a time.
 8. The user can view other recipes by clicking, the 'Next' button.
-9. The user will also be able to provide suggestions by accessing a form to input their information.